 The third sign was by far the most successful of the three and is an example of what is called reciprocity-by-proxy, where people feel a sense of indebtedness when someone has done something on their behalf.

-You may already be using some of these techniques in your programme, perhaps unknowingly using the science of nudges.
-If not, let’s see how this could work in a travel programme.
+You may already be using some of these techniques in your program, perhaps unknowingly using the science of nudges.
+If not, let’s see how this could work in a travel program.

 Take advance booking.
 We can use management information from the travel management company to work out how much booking earlier saves the company.
-We can share this knowledge with a traveller trying to book too close to departure using a well-timed custom notification, and say that the traveller’s line manager has already helped save the company X dollars.
-It may not help with that particular trip, but could help shape future behaviour.
+We can share this knowledge with a traveler trying to book too close to departure using a well-timed custom notification, and say that the traveler’s line manager has already helped save the company X dollars.
+It may not help with that particular trip, but could help shape future behavior.

 Scarcity of something can increase something’s perceived value: a huge number of studies corroborates this.
 This is something that many online travel agents leverage to sell leisure flights.
 How many can say they have not felt the sense of urgency to book faster, when they see that there are only two seats left at a low fare?

-We can also use this knowledge to encourage optimal behaviour in corporate travel programmes.
-An example might be to inform travellers that only one hotel room with free breakfast and WiFi at the preferred hotel is available: hotels booked later might not have those benefits.
-You may already be employing some of these techniques without realising it, but if not, it may be time to turn to the behavioural economists and start nudging your travellers.
+We can also use this knowledge to encourage optimal behavior in corporate travel programs.
+An example might be to inform travelers that only one hotel room with free breakfast and WiFi at the preferred hotel is available: hotels booked later might not have those benefits.
+You may already be employing some of these techniques without realizing it, but if not, it may be time to turn to the behavioral economists and start nudging your travelers.